TanayB11/me/content/blog/antilibrary.md

 - *Like a Virgin* - Richard Branson
 - *Range* - David Epstein
 - [x] *Atomic Habits* - James Clear
+    - <u>Updated opinion:</u> The techniques are useful, but this book could've been a blog post.
+Like many self-help books, the bulk of the text contains fluffy anecdotes and (occasionally) bad science.
-	- Overall good book.
+	- Previous opinion: Overall good book.
 Forcing yourself to build/break habits is like swimming upstream.
 This book focuses on techniques that are more pleasant and effective.
 I still successfully use some of the principles from this book (tracked cycling progress encouraged me to go out more, keeping a water bottle with me made drinking more water effortless).
 - [x] *Spark Joy* - Marie Kondo
 - [x] *The Life-Changing Magic of Tidying Up* - Marie Kondo
 	- This book was more of a guide to tidying—folding clothes, packing bags, etc. Both books were a good reminder to be intentional about the things I do/keep.